stringfestdata/advancing-into-analytics-practice/README.md

 </h1>

-## 10. First Steps with Python for Excel Users
+## 10. First Steps with Python for Excel Users  X

 1. Continue getting to know the Jupyter interface.
 In particular, under the Help menu you will find an interactive "User Interface Tour" to walk you through the interface, as well as a guide to Markdown, which you may need for the next exercise...
 2. Practice your Markdown skills by including the following elements in a notebook: